Pete30/3dtiskarna/Section-1.3-Preparing-Casings.md

 </tr>
 <tr>
   <td colspan="2">
-    __NOTE: Please don’t use superglue for acrylic and printed parts, it will result in ugly white stains.__
+    NOTE: Please don’t use superglue for acrylic and printed parts, it will result in ugly white stains.
   </td>
 </tr>
 </tbody>
 </table>

+--

 <table>
 <colgroup>